stripe/veneur/sinks/lightstep/README.md

 connections.
 You can also set the `lightstep_reconnect_period` to change how often each of these connections reconnect.
 Using these together can help facilitate an even distribution of spans across collectors.

-# Configuration

-See the various `lightstep_*` keys in [example.yaml](https://github.com/stripe/veneur/blob/master/example.yaml) for all available configuration options.